What are the British Airways Executive Club tiers?

 Bronze status is the first of the ‘elite’ statuses.
 It requires 300 tier points.
 You can read about what it takes to get British Airways Bronze status here.
 As a Bronze card holder you will earn a higher rate of Avios per flight as well as have access to some priority services including priority boarding and business class check in desks.
 Our BA Executive Club Bronze guide has a full list of all the benefits you receive.

 Silver is the next level up from Bronze and comes with several key additional benefits, including access to business class departure lounges and free additional checked luggage.
-The upgrade is dependent on your tier points balance and number of eligible flights flown – you can find the exact requirements of Executive Club Silver status here and the full list of BA Silver status benefits is here.
+The upgrade is dependent on your tier points balance and number of eligible flights flown – you can find the exact requirements of Executive Club Silver status here and the full list of British Airways Silver status benefits is here.

 Gold status is British Airways’ highest attainable tier.
 There are several components to Gold status which make it a little more complex than the previous tiers.
 In addition to normal Gold status, there is also Gold Guest List, which is an even more elite tier within Gold.
 There are also mini-bonuses in Gold and Gold Guest List for incremental increases of your tier point balance.